cdapio/cdap/docs/developer-guide/source/programming.rst

 	    .withDataSets().add(new KeyValueTable("myCounters"))
 	    ...

-To use the DataSet in a Flowlet or a Procedure, instruct the runtime system to inject an instance of the DataSet with the ``@UseDataSet`` annotation::
+To use the Dataset in a Flowlet or a Procedure, instruct the runtime system to inject an instance of the Dataset with the ``@UseDataSet`` annotation::

 	Class MyFowlet extends AbstractFlowlet {